ogh/binclusion/Readme.md

 The program creates a copy of its source files for archival purposes and stores it together with the model description and word representation files.
-This copy uses the unix `find` tool and will therefore most likely only run on unix systems.
-You can just comment out that part of the code if you are on windows, it is not essential.
+This copy uses the Unix `find` tool and will therefore most likely only run on Unix systems.
+You can just comment out that part of the code if you are on Windows, it is not essential.

 ## Citing ##